Finasteride: Medical uses

-Finasteride has been used for the treatment of symptomatic benign prostatic hyperplasia (BPH) in men with an enlarged prostate and for the treatment of male pattern hair loss (androgenetic alopecia) in men.
+Finasteride has been used for the treatment of symptomatic benign prostatic hyperplasia (BPH) and for the treatment of male pattern hair loss.

 Enlarged prostate

-Physicians sometimes prescribe finasteride for the treatment of benign prostatic hyperplasia (BPH), informally known as an enlarged prostate.
+Physicians sometimes prescribe finasteride for the treatment of benign prostatic hyperplasia, informally known as an enlarged prostate.
 Finasteride may improve the symptoms associated with BPH such as difficulty urinating, getting up during the night to urinate, hesitation at the start and end of urination, and decreased urinary flow.

 The use of the drug showed significant sexual adverse effects such as erectile dysfunction and less sexual desire, in particular when obstructive symptoms due to an enlarged prostate were present.

-Scalp hair loss
+Pattern hair loss

-Finasteride is also used to treat male pattern baldness (androgenic alopecia) in men, a condition that develops in up to 80% of Caucasian men.
-In the United States, finasteride and minoxidil are the only two FDA approved drugs for the treatment of male pattern hair loss as of 2017.
-Treatment with finasteride slows further hair loss and provides about 30% improvement in hair loss after six months of treatment, with effectiveness persisting as long as the drug is taken.
+Finasteride is also used to treat male pattern baldness (androgenic alopecia), a condition that develops in up to 80% of Caucasian men aged 70 and over.
+In the United States, finasteride and minoxidil are the only two FDA-approved drugs for the treatment of male pattern hair loss as of 2017.
+Treatment with finasteride slows further hair loss.
+Two meta-analyses found finasteride's efficacy caused about 15% hair regrowth.
+Specifically oral finasteride was observed to regrow about 18 hair follicles in a squared centimeter area of scalp.
+In comparison a full head of hair usually has 120 hair follicles per squared centimeter scalp.

 Taking finasteride leads to a reduction in scalp and serum DHT levels; by lowering scalp levels of DHT, finasteride can maintain or increase the amount of terminal hairs in the anagen phase by inhibiting and sometimes reversing miniaturization of the hair follicle.
 Finasteride is most effective on the crown but can reduce hair loss in all areas of the scalp.
 Finasteride has also been tested for pattern hair loss in women; however, the results were no better than placebo.
 Finasteride is less effective in the treatment of scalp hair loss than dutasteride.

 Prostate cancer

-In males over 55 years old finasteride decreases the risk of low-grade prostate cancer but may increase the risk of high-grade prostate cancer and has no effect on overall survival.
+In males aged 55 years old and over finasteride decreases the risk of low-grade prostate cancer but may increase the risk of high-grade prostate cancer and has no effect on overall survival.

 A 2010 review found a 25% reduction in the risk of prostate cancer with 5α-reductase inhibitor.
 A follow-up study of the Medicare claims of participants in a 10-year Prostate Cancer Prevention Trial suggests the reduction in prostate cancer is maintained even after discontinuation of treatment.
 However, 5α-reductase inhibitors have been found to increase the risk of developing certain rare but aggressive forms of prostate cancer (27% risk increase), although not all studies have observed this.
 No impact of 5-α-reductase inhibitor on survival has been found in people with prostate cancer.